neimasilk/PureFocus/memory-bank/progress.md

 **Progress:** Phase 0, 1, 2, and 3 are 100% complete.
 All core features implemented, tested, and validated.

 **Recently Completed Baby-Steps:**
-- Baby-Step 1: Notifikasi Sederhana untuk Akhir Sesi Fokus (SELESAI ✅)
+- Baby-Step 1: Simple Notification for End of Focus Session (DONE ✅)
-- Baby-Step 2: Input Durasi Sesi Fokus di UI Pengaturan Sederhana (SELESAI ✅)
+- Baby-Step 2: Focus Session Duration Input in Simple Settings UI (DONE ✅)
-- Baby-Step 3: Simpan Teks dari FocusWriteScreen ke Logcat (SELESAI ✅)
+- Baby-Step 3: Save Text from FocusWriteScreen to Logcat (DONE ✅)
 - Baby-Step 4: Foreground Service Implementation (SELESAI ✅)
 - Baby-Step 5: Instrumented Tests & UI Automation (SELESAI ✅)
 - ✅ All tasks for Phase 0, 1, 2, and 3 are complete.